Pee Wee Wentz

-Pee Wee Wentz (Jerry E. Wentz, Jr.) (born October 6, 1941 in Danville, Virginia, USA) is a retired NASCAR Winston Cup Series driver.
+Jerry E. "Pee Wee" Wentz Jr. (born October 6, 1941 in Danville, Virginia, USA) is a retired NASCAR Winston Cup Series driver.
 He has done a grand total of 1234 laps and 1167.9 mi of total NASCAR Cup Series experience.
 While his average starts were in 30th place, Wentz often did better at the conclusion of races by finishing an average of 24th place.
-From the age of 30 to the age of 33, Wentz was a late bloomer to the world of motorsports.
-Most drivers begin a serious pro stock car racing career between the ages of 16 and 19 years of age.
+From the age of 30 to 33, Wentz was a late bloomer to the world of motorsports.
+Most drivers begin a serious pro stock car racing career between the ages of 16 and 19.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)